Which city is cheaper, Nice or Cadiz?

 Let's take a look at the differences and similarities between Nice and Cadiz.
 Then, you can decide for yourself which place is better for your next trip.

-Eat your way through Nice, as it has many local or world renowned restaurants to choose from.
+Many restaurants in Nice have been singled out for their culinary prowess.
 The cuisine brings together fresh regional ingredients and mixes Provençal and Niçoise flavors.
 You'll find a lot of Italian influence as well.
 Fresh seafood is the thing to try while you're in town, but other local favorites include socca, Ratatouille, and Salade niçoise.

 Nice is a destination that you simply have to visit at least once for nightlife.
 The city has some of the best nightlife on the Cote d'Azur.
 You'll find a number of nightclubs along the seaside as well a bars and pubs in the Old Town.
 Some of the best clubs are along Promenade des Anglais.